Davey-Gravy/daviscoledotcom/content/books/10-percent-happier.md

 ## Impression

-I listened to this on audiobook, and Dna's reading was honestly compelling.
+I listened to this on audiobook, and Dan's reading was honestly compelling.
 His journalism degree and news anchor voice are on full display, complete with fun and obscure vocabulary choices.

 I remember putting it on for my drive from Worcester back home and just soaking it in.